trilitech/tezos-developer-docs/docs/tutorials/nft-consolidated/setting-up-app.md

    </main>
    ```

-   You will add elements to the wbe application interface later.
+   You will add elements to the web application interface later.

 1. Replace the default `<style>` section with this code: